 2. Baseboards and Trim

-Baseboards and trims are things that are easily damaged by water contact.
+Baseboards and trims are susceptible to water damage on baseboards, especially when you’re dealing with a water heater flood service.
 At first, we need to cut that damaged portion of the baseboards with a sharp knife to remove the paint seal.

 Then you slowly continue your operation to remove the nails and get a grip to pull out that portion.
 Finally, you need to replace it with another new one at that place.